 Hide Elements on Mobile Devices

 You can also hide elements for users on mobile devices.

 To do this, select an element and activate the "Hide element on mobile devices" option in the settings on the right.

-Please note that this option does not work for all email services.
-For example, it works for gmail.com and mail.ru but does not work for Yandex.
+This option does not work for all email services.
+For example, it works for gmail.com but may not work on other services.

 Sign up withSign in with Facebook Sign in with Google